linkedin/li-apache-kafka-clients/README.md

 Due to the complexity of the `seek()` operation with large messages, users are encouraged to avoid seeking to an arbitrary offset if possible.

 #### Log compacted topics ####
-In general, LiKafka-Clients does not support large message handling for log compacted topics.
+In general, li-apache-kafka-clients does not support large message handling for log compacted topics.
 In some specific cases, it might work by playing with the message keys, users may refer to [Handle Large Messages in Apache Kafka](http://www.slideshare.net/JiangjieQin/handle-large-messages-in-apache-kafka-58692297) if interested.